-NEW LAW SHORTCHANGES INJURED IOWA WORKERS
+From Senator Rich Taylor

-NEW LAW SHORTCHANGES INJURED IOWA WORKERSWritten by Theresa Rose on October 19, 2018
+From Senator Rich TaylorWritten by Theresa Rose on October 19, 2018

 Cutting protections for Iowans hurt on the job through no fault of their own, reducing an employer’s liability for those injuries, and encouraging employers and insurance carriers to avoid on-time payment of claims—that’s the result of a new worker’s compensation law in Iowa.